 Dr. Audrey Ervin is a licensed psychologist who completed a doctorate in counseling psychology at the University of Memphis and a postdoctoral fellowship at the University of Delaware where she specialized in diversity issues and mindfulness-based interventions in therapy.
 Her clinical and research areas focus on multiculturalism with a particular emphasis on gender, sexual orientation, racial identity and international issues.
 She has presented her work at numerous national and international conferences including the American Psychological Association, the Association for Women in Psychology, the Pennsylvania Psychological Association and the Fourth International Women’s Conference in Cuba.
 She was the national spokesperson for the Association for Women in Psychology and concurrently served as a member of the implementation collective.
 She serves on the Public Education Committee and the Committee on Multiculturalism for the Pennsylvania Psychological Association.
 She served as staff psychologist for the May 2012 and summer 2009 voyages aboard Semester At Sea, a comparative international study abroad program that journeyed to Central America, South America, Europe and North Africa.
-She owns Ervin Counseling & Consulting, LLC., is an assistant professor of counseling psychology at Delaware Valley College, and is a nationally certified Stop The Hate trainer.
+She owns Ervin Counseling & Consulting, LLC., is an assistant professor of counseling psychology at Delaware Valley University, and is a nationally certified Stop The Hate trainer.
 Dr. Ervin is an avid public speaker who presents nationally and internationally on competent multicultural practices in business, organizations and education.

 Dr. Ervin was recently named to the Bucks County Courier Times “40 under 40” list, as well as the 2013 “99 Top Professors in Counseling, Psychology, and Therapy” list.

 Post Doctoral Fellowship, Center for Counseling and Student Development, University of Delaware